badgamerbad/stack-overflow/README.md

 - [ ] - linear gradient animation not working on any browser?
 - [x] - Typescript compiler in Angular
 - [ ] - Is it possible to use eslint with Angular-CLI
+- [ ] - Problem: Why is React updating my parent when i am setting state in children?
+Only happens to array